netlify/cli/docs/commands/addons.md

 ## About

-> ⚠️ Addons has been deprecated and will become unavailable in a future update.
+> ⚠️ The addons command is [deprecated](https://docs.netlify.com/platform/release-phases/#deprecated) and will become unavailable in a future update.

 **Usage**